 - The number of VUs that can run on a single injector machine is limited by machine resources.
 Running the injector on the same machine with Test Controller means there are fewer resources for the injector.

-- It is only available on Windows systems because Eggplant Performance Studio is only available for Windows.
+- As with Eggplant Performance Studio, the injector is only available for Windows.

 If the localhost injector is sufficient for your testing, you can use it.
-However, if you plan to run bigger tests and need more resources, or you want to run the injector on a different operating system, you can install the injector on a different machine.
-We provide separate injector installers for Windows, Mac, and Linux.
+If you plan to run bigger tests and need more resources, or you want to run the injector on a different operating system, you can install the injector software on one or more different machines.